Linda Ikeji

-Linda Ifeoma Ikeji (born 19 September 1980) is a Nigerian blogger, writer, entrepreneur and former model.
-She is known for her blog and controversial publications online.
+Linda Ifeoma Ikeji (born 19 September 1980) is a Nigerian blogger, writer, entrepreneur, and former model.
+She is known for her blog and controversial online publications.

 Early life and education

-Ikeji was born and raised in a Catholic family from Nkwerre, Imo State, Nigeria.
+Ikeji was born and raised in a Catholic family in Nkwerre, Imo State, Southeast Nigeria.
 She is the second child.
 She began writing at the age of 10.
-She finished secondary school at the age of 17 and at 18, enrolled at the University of Lagos, where she studied English language.
-To assist her family and support herself through school, she had part-time jobs as a waitress, model and writer.
+She completed her secondary school education at the age of 17 and at 18, enrolled at the University of Lagos, where she studied English language.
+To assist her family and support herself through school, she held part-time jobs as a waitress, model, and writer.

-Ikeji graduated from the University in 2004.
+Ikeji graduated from the university in 2004.
 In 2006, she started blogging as a hobby.
-At that time, the internet was not as prominent in Nigeria and she had to make her posts at a cybercafé.
+At that time, the internet was not as prominent in Nigeria, and she had to make her posts at a cybercafé.

 Professional career

 Ikeji started blogging in 2006.
-She became an active blogger in 2007 using a blogger sub-domain lindaikeji.blogspot.com and later obtained her domain www.lindaikejisblog.com.
+She became an active blogger in 2007 using the Blogger sub-domain 'lindaikeji.blogspot.com' and later obtained her own domain, 'www.lindaikejisblog.com'.
 She also ventured into online radio broadcasting.
 The station is operated from the Linda Ikeji Media Office.
 Some of its programmes are broadcast live on Linda Ikeji TV.

-Ikeji also opened a music platform known as LindaIkeji Music which was launched on 21 November 2016, but it became dormant three months after the Launch.
-She launched a social networking platform named Linda Ikeji Social on the domain name LindaIkejiSocial.com.
+Ikeji also opened a music platform known as LindaIkeji Music which was launched on 21 November 2016, but it became dormant three months after the launch.
+She introduced a social networking platform named Linda Ikeji Social, operating on the domain name LindaIkejiSocial.com.

 Ikeji runs a non-profit project themed "I'd rather be self-made; No thanks".
 In her interview with HipTV, she revealed that through the project, she assists young girls aged 16–25 who have great business ideas and are willing to venture into entrepreneurship.
-She gave out the sum of NGN10,000,000 in Phase 1 of the project.
+She gave out the sum of ₦10,000,000 in Phase 1 of the project.

-In 2023, Ikeji made her debut into the Nigerian film production, by producing her first movie titled Dark October which centered on the Aluu Four lynching story.
+In 2023, Ikeji made her debut into the Nigerian film production, by producing her first movie titled Dark October which told the story of the Aluu Four lynching.

 Recognition

-In August 2012, Forbes Africa dedicated itself to celebrating African women that month's issue.
+In August 2012, Forbes Africa dedicated itself to celebrating African women in that month's issue.
 In that issue, Forbes profiled Africa's 20 Most Prominent Women and the issue featured profiles on two young Nigerian women: Linda Ikeji, as well as Chibundu Onuzo.
-The name Linda Ikeji was the most searched item by users of Google in Nigeria Ikeji shares new year resolution for 2020.
+The name Linda Ikeji was the most searched item by users of Google in Nigeria.

 Ikeji was interviewed by BBC on their Focus on Africa programme.
 The interview aired on 25 September 2012.

 On 8 August 2018, Linda Ikeji was among eminent personalities drawn from different countries across multiple disciplines who were conferred with Honorary Doctorate Degree from Trinity International University in Georgia for her outstanding job in Business and Media in Africa.
 Others conferred includes Steve Egboro, Nigerian filmmaker and event manager, Chairman Daily Times Newspaper, Dr. Fidelis Anosike, Dr. Obeahon Ohiwerei, GMD/ CEO of Keystone Bank Limited, renowned lawyer Mike Ozekhome and few others.